 In February 2020, our sponsor purchased 5,031,250 founder shares for an aggregate purchase price of \$25,000, or \$0.006 per share.
 In February 2021, our sponsor transferred 50,000 founder shares to Mr. Taney, 40,000 founder shares to Mr. Bornstein and 40,000 founder shares to Aris Kekedjian for the same per share purchase price paid by our sponsor.
 On April 5, 2021, in connection with the expiration of the underwriters' over-allotment option, our sponsor surrendered 31,250 founder shares.
 On May 18, 2021, Aris Kekedjian transferred 40,000 founder shares to our sponsor pursuant to the terms of his resignation from TCAC's board of directors, and on August 27, 2021, the sponsor transferred 40,000 founder shares to Mr. Finkelman in connection with this appointment to TCAC's board of directors.
 As such, our initial shareholders collectively own 20% of our issued and outstanding shares as of our initial public offering.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has purchased an aggregate, or \$1.00 per warrant, that will also be worthless if we do not complete a business combination.
+In addition, our sponsor has purchased an aggregate of 6,000,000 private placement warrants, each exercisable to purchase one Class A ordinary share, for a purchase price of \$6,000,000 in the aggregate, or \$1.00 per warrant, that will also be worthless if we do not complete a business combination.
 Each private placement warrant may be exercised for one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
-The private placement warrants will also be worthless if we do not complete a business combination and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business combination.
+The private placement warrants will also be worthless if we do not complete our initial business combination.
+The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
 This risk may become more acute as February 17, 2023 nears, which is the deadline for our completion of an initial business combination